On smaller club rides of up to 8 riders, a single “pace line” is an effective way of sharing the work on the front.

 This is exactly the same technique used on a team time trial – so you can see how the pros do this by finding a video of one of the lastest time trial stages of eg the Tour de France.

 For any club members not familiar with riding this, some notes below:

 - You change leaders by the front person dropping back, not by someone rushing forward to the front.

 - On the front to end your turn you simply move to the side.
-I can be helpful to communicate this to person behind with a flick of elbow or shout.
-After moving to the side (usually the right hand side) you slow and drift to the back of the line.
+It can be helpful to communicate this to the person behind with a flick of elbow or shout.
+After moving to the side (usually the right-hand side) you slow and drift to the back of the line.

 - When you become the front person, DO NOT SPEED UP.
-Your job is to pull with constant speed until you get tired.
+Your job is to pull at a constant speed until you get tired.
 Speeding up for a few minutes can cause gaps and break the line.

 Note – above only works with up to 8 riders – more than this you should be riding 2×2 in a double line, unless on closed roads.
 This is for consideration for other road users.

 Note: on clubs rides it is not acceptable to be riding as a single line of 12 riders as this prevents any car from overtaking.
 We should not ride more than 8 riders in a line.